BoantaCristian/Portfolio-Website/README.md

   * Solving issues and errors using the vast internet

 - Improvements
-  * Find a way to render contend dynamicaly based on a calculation `.styleclass{ attribute: calc(%/px/vw/rem/... + px)}`, not on manually adjust
+  * Find a way to render contend dynamicaly based on a calculation, not on manually adjust:
+     `.styleclass{ attribute: calc(%/px/vw/rem/... + px)}`
   * Use database instead of JSON for site information, but right now, for the existing amount of information, I consider is not needed
   * Find a good alternative for blur filter in browsers that don't support `backdrop-filter`
   * Implement skill level bar animation for mobile devices, because hover action dosen't actually exist on mobile